 High school students who score at an acceptable level on the Advanced Placement Examination may earn course credit or advanced placement in County College of Morris courses.
 To receive advanced placement credit, students must present to the Admissions Office an official record of their Advanced Placement Examination scores of three, four or five from the College Board.
-Information regarding what Advanced Placement Examination results that will be accepted, based upon the score, can be obtained at the following link:
+Information regarding what Advanced Placement Examination results will be accepted, based on the score, can be obtained at the following link:

 The number of advanced placement credits will be determined by the appropriate department chair.

 County College of Morris (CCM) grants credit for prior learning for certain college-level knowledge acquired through traditional college-level education as well as non-traditional education.

 Non-traditional education may be acquired through experiences such as independent study, and professional and/or job-related experiences.

 - For certain specialized courses at CCM, successfully passing a departmental evaluation of the type, content, and rigor as determined by each academic department.
 This could include a portfolio or performance assessment.
 Students should contact the appropriate academic department for specific information.

 - For non-collegiate military training courses accredited under the American Council on Education Military Guide, as verified by the Office of Records and Registration, and with the final evaluation and approval of the appropriate academic department.

 - For non-collegiate corporate training courses accredited by the American Council on Education, as verified by the Office of Records and Registration, and with the final evaluation and approval of the appropriate academic department.